 Table of Contents

-As the name suggests, the blockchain is, well, a chain of blocks.
-In the financial world, these blocks are known as records, and in blockchain, they are linked together through cryptography.
+DEF.
+As the name suggests, the blockchain is a chain of blocks that works as a ledger known in the financial world as records.
+On the blockchain, these blocks are linked together and secured through cryptography.

-In simpler terms, the blockchain is a fancy digital ledger.
+In simpler terms, the blockchain is a digital ledger.

 Thus, the chain.

-The first working blockchain was released in 2009, after Satoshi Nakamoto published the paper ‘Bitcoin: A Peer-to-Peer Electronic Cash System’ in 2008, and released the Bitcoin software the following year.
+The first working blockchain was released in 2009.
+After Satoshi Nakamoto published the paper ‘Bitcoin: A Peer-to-Peer Electronic Cash System’ in 2008, he released the Bitcoin software the following year.

-But that wasn’t the first time the idea of blockchain was introduced to the world.
+But that was not the first time the idea of blockchain was introduced to the world.